tachibana-shin/assistant.koplugin/README.md

         prompts = {
             prompt_id = {
                 text = "prompt_name",
-                system_prompt = "You are a helpful assistant that ....",
-                user_prompt = "Please ...  in Turkish: ",
+                order = 1, -- give order to buttons to fix the order of them system_prompt = "You are a helpful assistant that ....", user_prompt = "Please ...  in Turkish: ",
                 show_on_main_popup = false -- Show the button in main popup